madhu-inaparthi/Ecommerce-Follow-Along/README.md

 ### **🛠️ Milestone 16: Created ProductDetails Page**
 ✅ Created **Product Details** for showing full product details in details page.
 ✅ Added Add to cart button with quantity selection.

+## *Milestone 17:   CRUD for cart*
+Created endpoints in backend *CRUD* for handling cart.
+Handled quantity for product in cart.

+## *Milestone 18: Frontend for cart page*
+Created cart page in frontend.
+Handled cart operations from frontend.

+## *Milestone 19: Backend endpoint for cart itemquantity*
+created put request for updating quantity for cart item.